privateprep/coding-space-website/src/pages/about-us/scholarship-program.md

 templateKey: about-us
 title: Scholarship Program
 titleColor: "#ffffff"
+seo:
+  title: Scholarship Program
+  description: >-
-description: We believe that everyone has a right to equitable education in a safe and inclusive learning environment and are committed to increasing access to our high-quality coding programs.
+    We believe that everyone has a right to equitable education in a safe and inclusive learning environment and are committed to increasing access to our high-quality coding programs.
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code